Our Process

 • Highlight any gaps or contradictions in the literature that your study helps to address.

-• Acknowledge the limitations inherent in your study design, methodology, data collection, or analysis.
+• Acknowledge the limitations of your study design, methodology, data collection, or analysis.

 • Be transparent about any constraints that may have impacted the validity or generalizability of your findings.